-Another important approach attempted to examine the importance of understanding where did all the tax money is being used for.

-This study, examines whether people are more supportive of taxation if they are aware of how their taxes help other citizens.
-Three correlational studies were conducted examining more than 500 US residents and found that when citizens are aware of prosocial taxation, they are more willing to pay higher taxes and take more enjoyment in paying taxes.
-Additionally, it was found that those who trust their government often do so because they believe their taxes benefit prosocial causes.
-This study could be very useful as it provides evidence for the idea that when governments go out of their way to show citizens what their taxes are being used for, citizens are more likely to trust the state.
+Another important approach is to understand where all the tax money is being used.
+Emily Thornton and colleagues conducted a study to investigate whether people are more supportive of taxation if they are aware of how their taxes benefit other citizens.
+Three correlational studies conducted with over 500 U.S. residents focused on the prosocial aspects of taxation as a motivator for tax compliance.
+The studies found that when citizens are aware of the benefits of their taxes, they are more willing to pay higher taxes and even find more satisfaction in doing so.
+This provides support for the idea that when governments go out of their way to show citizens how their taxes are being used, citizens are more likely to trust the state.

-In summary while this area has been studied expensively, it is not clear that a gold standard has been found as to what message is always the best approach in terms of how to frame the letter and still even newer study keep going back to compare the relative efficacy of different type of message.
+In summary, while this area has been studied extensively, it is not clear that a gold standard has been established for the best approach to framing a letter’s message.
+Even newer studies continue to compare the relative efficacy of different types of messages.

-Tax Morale, Reciprocity and Self Interest.
+Tax morale, reciprocity, and self-interest

-A possible mechanism which might challange, whether tax morale is indeed related to alturisim come from research on recirporicity which might suggest the limits of tax morale which is completely separated from self interest.
-Reciprocity's influence on tax morale was demonstrated in an experimental study by Giaccobasso et al. (2022) .
-This research explored how information about the usage of tax money affects tax morale, revealing the complexity of individual preferences based on self-interest.
-The study focused on property tax protests as an indicator of tax morale.
+Research on reciprocity suggests that there may be limits to tax morale being solely based on altruism.
+This challenges the idea that tax morale is completely separate from self-interest.
+The impact of reciprocity was examined in an experimental study by Matias Giaccobasso and colleagues.
+This study, examining property tax protests as a measure of tax morale, explored how information about the usage of tax money affects tax morale, highlighting the complex nature of individual preferences that are driven by self-interest.
 When households learned that a larger portion of their taxes was allocated to public schools, their reactions varied:

 Households with children in public schools became less likely to protest, suggesting an increase in tax morale.